Going ‘plant-forward’ is all about prioritising plant-based foods in your everyday diet (1-3). Health experts agree that eating more plants…

 Nuts and gut health

-The gut microbiome (the community of different bacteria in the intestine) is an increasingly popular area of study among researchers and is now believed to impact on the development of chronic diseases, such as obesity.
-It is estimated that around 100 trillion micro-organisms colonise the gut, which are thought to alter in type and amount depending on our age, gender, genetics, weight, health status, diet and medications such as antibiotic use.
+Estimates suggest that around 100 trillion micro-organisms colonise the gut.
+And the type and amount of these micro-organisms can vary, depending on a number of factors.
+Age, gender, genetics, weight, health status, diet and medications, such as antibiotic use, impact the make-up of our gut microbiota.
 Whilst evidence is emerging, there is still much that we have yet to understand about the microbiome.

-Preliminary research suggests nuts could be good for gut health, which adds to the large body of evidence on how nuts improve health and wellbeing.
+Preliminary research suggests nuts could be good for gut health.
+Nuts, and more specifically nut skins, are high in fibre and polyphenols, which provide antioxidant and anti-inflammatory properties.
+This emerging research adds to the large body of established evidence on how nuts improve health and wellbeing.

 Nuts act as ‘food’ for the gut bacteria